 top of page

-Peachy's Booking Flow is crucial for acquiring new customers, making it essential to optimize the user experience.
+Peachy's booking flow is crucial for acquiring new customers, making it essential to optimize the user experience.
 This case study outlines the journey and the strategies implemented to increase user retention.

-The Challenge
+The challenge

 This project aimed to address the conversion rate on the "Select Appointment Screen", with a focus on understanding user behaviors.
 High-level goals included simplifying the user experience, addressing user drop-offs, strategizing for future scalability, and improving backend traceability.